emanuelaferrara/PageIndicator/README.md

 # Animated Page Control

+## Overview

-This is a custom animated Page Control, made in Swift.
-You can use it in place of the UIPageControl in your app.
+This is an animated  subclass of UIPageControl, made in Swift.
+You can use it in place of any page control in your app.

 Inspired by [Oleg Frolov dribbble creation](https://dribbble.com/shots/5254763-Page-Indicator-Exploration)

-## Overview

 <img src="PageIndicator/Images/PageIndicator.gif">